Subscribe to our newsletter for our must-see exhibitions, artists, events and more here

 Leonardo Drew

 Leonardo Drew (b.
-1961, Tallahassee, Florida) is a New York-based artist who, over three decades, has become known for creating contemplative abstract sculptural works.
+1961, Tallahassee, Florida, USA) is known for his significant installations and sculptures which explore the tension between order and chaos.
 Drew transforms accumulations of raw materials such as wood, scrap metal and cotton to create works that play upon a tension between order and chaos.
 His surfaces often approach a language of their own, embodying the laboured process of writing oneself into history.

 Download full CV